 We strive to make the earth a better place for current and future generations.
 Shopping resale is one of the smartest and easiest ways to live more sustainably and intentionally.
-We believe in curiosity, kindness, and joy, and we are constantly learning and improving ourselves.
+We believe in curiosity, kindness, diversity, and joy, and we are constantly learning and improving ourselves.
 Thank you for being a part of our movement!

 Through our business, we hope to reduce textile waste, challenge the consumerist culture, catalyze conversations around the circular economy, and ultimately minimize the resources used to produce new clothing.

 By extending the life of existing items and offering a convenient, enjoyable way for people to shop resale, rather than buying new, our business model is fundamentally sustainable.
 By buying secondhand, you divert high-quality products from going to landfills prematurely, and you also reduce the demand for new items to be produced.
 We estimate that in 2019 alone, we kept 6.24 tons of high-quality items in circulation, reducing demand for the resource-intensive production of new items.

 We have been extending the life of children's goods since our doors opened in 1989.
 In 2019, we opened our second brick-and-mortar location in North Easton, MA, while also launching our online store.
 In 2020, we consolidated the two locations into the new, larger North Easton store.
 We also launched a personal shopping service and a subscription box so customers could shop while our doors were temporarily closed due to the pandemic.
 As we evolve, we are able to provide our customers with an increasingly organized and extensive selection of merchandise and a more streamlined shopping experience.